Atlas: Role Bias

 The same signal enters four rooms.

-If the signal is "growth has stalled," each room hears a different problem.
-The Atlas does not shame the rooms.
+If the signal is "growth has stalled," each category hears a different problem.
+The Atlas does not shame the categories.
 It asks whether the buyer entered the right one.

 Role bias rooms A single business signal routes into different role rooms, each producing a different diagnosis.
 Growth stalled One signal Coach room The operator is blocked.
 Consultant room The function is broken.
 Fractional room Execution lacks ownership.
 Advisory room The decision layer is wrong.